momalab/psi-ndss2025/README.md

    ```

 A PDF file named `artifact-evaluation.pdf` will be generated, containing the performance results for our protocol as shown in Tables II to VI.
-We do not include the reproduction of Fig. 2 and Table 1 in the artifact for two reasons:
+We do not include the reproduction of Fig. 2 and Table I in the artifact for two reasons:
 1) These results focus on parameter selection and have minimal impact on protocol execution time;
 2) Generating these results is extremely time-consuming.